Dick's Sporting Goods

-Company overview
+Overview

-Dick's is the largest sporting goods retail company in the United States, with over 800 stores as of 2023.
-The public company is based in Findlay Township, Pennsylvania, outside Pittsburgh, and has approximately 53,000 employees as of August 2023.
-The company's subsidiaries include Golf Galaxy, Public Lands, and House of Sport.
-In 2017, there were 690 Dick's stores and close to 100 Golf Galaxy locations.
-The company acquired Affinity Sports, Blue Sombrero, and GameChanger.
+Dick's is the largest sporting goods retail company in the United States, with over 3,195 stores as of 2026.
+The public company is based in Findlay Township, Pennsylvania, outside Pittsburgh, and has approximately 105,200 employees as of January 2026.
+The company includes concept stores such as Field House, Going Going Gone!, Public Lands, and House of Sport.
+The company has acquired Golf Galaxy, GameChanger, and Foot Locker, among others.

 Edward W. Stack is the executive chairman.
-Lauren Hobart is president and chief executive officer of the company and Navdeep Gupta is chief financial officer, as of 2024.
+Lauren Hobart is president and chief executive officer of the company, and Navdeep Gupta is chief financial officer since 2021.
 Hobart succeeded Edward W. Stack as CEO on February 1, 2021, becoming the company's first female CEO.

 History

 Richard "Dick" Stack started the company as a fishing tackle store in Binghamton, New York, in 1948.
 He began with a $300 loan from his grandmother.

 Edward W. Stack and his siblings purchased Dick's from their father in the early 1980s, when the company had two locations in Upstate New York.
 Stack established a board of directors, opened additional stores, and relocated the company's headquarters to Pittsburgh in 1994.
 He became chairman and chief executive officer following his father's retirement in 1984, and led the company during its initial public offering in 2002.

 Dick's operated primarily throughout the Eastern United States until 2009 and has since expanded across the country.
-There are more than 800 Dick's stores in 47 states, as of 2023.
+There are about 888 Dick's stores in 47 states, as of 2026.
 In 2012, the company opened three True Runner stores targeting runners in Boston, the St. Louis suburb Brentwood, and Pittsburgh's Shadyside neighborhood.
 The stores closed in early 2017.